thomasp85/gganimate/README.md

-gif is a fantastic format for animations due to its wide support, but sometimes another format is required. `gganimate` is agnostic to the renderer and while the default is to use [gifski](https://github.com/r-rust/gifski) to combines the frames into a gif, it doesn’t have to be so.
+gif is a fantastic format for animations due to its wide support, but sometimes another format is required. `gganimate` is agnostic to the renderer and while the default is to use [gifski](https://github.com/r-rust/gifski) to combine the frames into a gif, it doesn’t have to be so.
 By passing an alternate renderer to the `animate()` function you can control the animation format, and `gganimate` comes with a bunch (and you can write your own).
 To create